 Friends of Finland/Clair Nelson Center COVID-19 Building Usage Policy

-Updated May 7, 2021
+Updated June 29th, 2021

-General Remarks – To minimize potential exposure of community members, the best practice is for only one activity to be happening indoors at the Center with no overlaps.
+General Remarks – To minimize potential exposure of community members, the best practice has been for only one activity to be happening indoors at the Center with no overlaps.
 Occasional overlaps may be allowed at the discretion of the Operations Lead if they are deemed low-risk.
 Each group/activity/program must have a COVID-19 Preparedness Plan on file with Operations Lead Nancy Anselment-Olson before beginning activities.
 The group’s COVID-19 Preparedness Plan shall outline what they will do to minimize contact and potential exposure between individuals participating in the group activities.
 Each Plan shall touch on handwashing, clean-up and sanitation of surfaces and/or equipment, distancing, and how they will enforce the mask mandate within their group.
 We may require Waivers of Liability for certain activities as requested by our insurance company.

-Meetings – As of April 1st, we are allowing use of the meeting rooms for community organizations and groups such as AA who have a demonstrable need for meeting space.
+Meetings – As of April 1st, we began allowing use of the meeting rooms for community organizations and groups such as AA who have a demonstrable need for meeting space.
 Meetings shall adhere to the MN Dept of Health recommendations of 10 or fewer people, and must be prescheduled with Operations Lead Nancy Anselment-Olson.

 All of the above are subject to change based on recommendations of the MN Department of Health and Governor Walz’s Executive Orders.
 The most likely outcome is the timeline for reopening being pushed back.